API Development with nfltr + Postman

 nfltr http 3000 --share

 Share URLs like https://swift-bay.nfltr.xyz/ expire after the tunnel disconnects — perfect for a code review session or a quick demo.
-Unlike --name URLs (path-based via /browse/), share URLs are top-level subdomains for easy sharing.
+No authentication needed — just share the link.

 Set request timeout in Postman